cdeanj/nextflow-tychus/tychus-docs/options.rst

    ./nextflow run alignment.nf --help

-2. **profile** - Let's Nextflow know which configuration and Dockerfile to use.
+2. **profile** - Lets Nextflow know which configuration and Dockerfile to use.
  - Required parameter.

 .. code-block:: console